-Former Finance Minister Arun Jaitley admitted; Narendra Modi, Amit Shah reach AIIMS
+Arun Jaitley admitted to AIIMS, under observation; Modi, Shah visit him

-New Delhi, Aug 09: Former Finance Minister has been admitted to All India Institute of Medical Sciences (AIIMS) in New Delhi.
-The medical bulletin will be released at 10:30 PM.
+New Delhi, Aug 09: Former Finance Minister has been admitted to All India Institute of Medical Sciences (AIIMS) in New Delhi after he complained of breathlessness and restlessness, and is "haemodynamically stable".

 He is currently undergoing treatment in the intensive care unit under the supervision of a multidisciplinary team of doctors.
-At present, he is haemodynamically stable.

-Jaitley has been admitted to AIIMS's cardiology department and is being monitored by a team of endocrinologist, nephrologist and cardiologist, India Today has reported.
+The AIIMS, in a statement, said, "Arun Jaitley was admitted to AIIMS today morning.
+He is currently undergoing treatment in the Intensive Care Unit under the supervision of a multidisciplinary team of doctors.
+At present, he is haemodynamically stable."

-Prime Minister Narendra Modi, Home Minister Amit Shah, Union Health Minister Dr. Harshvardhan and Lok Sabha Speaker, Om Birla has reached AIIMS.
+Hemodynamically stable means the patient has a stable heart pump and the blood circulation is good.

 66-year-old Jaitley had a kidney transplant last year, and had left for a "regular medical check-up" in the United States in January this year.